zhengxuhao/IBS-GWAS/QC/QC_protocol.md

 cat fail-* | sort -k1 | uniq > fail-qc-inds.txt
 ```

-The file **fail-qc-inds.txt** should now contain a list of unique individuals failing the previous QC steps.
+The file **“fail-qc-inds.txt”** should now contain a list of unique individuals failing the previous QC steps.

 To remove them from the data set, type the following command at the shell prompt: